When the Night (film)

 When the Night (Original Quando la notte) is a 2011 Italian drama film directed by Cristina Comencini, and based upon Comencini's novel of the same title.

 Plot

-Marina (Claudia Pandolfi) is a young woman attempting to be a good mother to her two-year-old son.
+Marina is a young woman attempting to be a good mother to her two-year-old son.
 She decides to spend the summer in the mountains, in the hope that the change will improve her child's sleeping habits.
-She rents an apartment from Manfred (Filippo Timi), a man who is distrustful of women.
+She rents an apartment from Manfred, a man who is distrustful of women.
 The two generally avoid each other until an unfortunate event of the boy having a fall forces them together.
 Fifteen years later, Marina returns to the mountain to find Manfred to rekindle the desire she had felt, but upon which she had not acted.